barbarinaa/interactive-english_dict/README.md

-# interactive-english_dict
+# interactive-english_dictionary
 An interactive English Dictionary App.
 I created this app as a part of "The Python Mega Course: Build 10 Real World Applications" Udemy course.

-With this mini application I gained better understanding of the use of conditionals, functions and control flow as well as retrieveing data from the file.
+With this mini application I gained better understanding of the use of conditionals, functions and control flow as well as retrieveing data from the .json file.

 ## installation
 This is a console app so just clone the repo and run the app form the terminal.
 Enjoy!